crushedmonster/crushedmonster/README.md

 ### Hi there, I'm Wenna 👋

 **About me**
-- 🌎 An AI Engineer based in Singapore
+- 🌎 A Platforms Engineer based in Singapore
+- 💬 Occasionally, I share articles here on [Medium](https://medium.com/@wenna_loo)
 - 📫 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/wenna-loo/)

 <!--